 RVMPO will continue participating with jurisdictions in the implementation of the RPS plan.
 The plan requires development of master plans for future urban areas.
 Those plans must include transportation, and RVMPO will continue to contribute in this planning.

 Deliverables and Timeframe:

-• Amend 2042 RTP, as needed, July-June
+• Update to RTP to be adopted by March of 2021.
+Also, to amend 2042 RTP, as needed, July-June

 4.0 Data Collection/Analysis